Generic Name: phenylephrine/dextromethorphan/guaifenesin (FEN-il-EF-rin/DEX-troe-meth-OR-fan/gwye-FEN-e-sin)

 More about Giltuss TR (dextromethorphan / guaifenesin / phenylephrine)

-- Other brands: Mucinex Fast-Max Severe Congestion & Cough, Deconex DMX, Robitussin Cough & Cold CF, Tussin CF, More (39) »
+- Other brands: Mucinex Fast-Max Severe Congestion & Cough, Deconex DMX, Robitussin Cough & Cold CF, Zotex, More (42) »